 Over time, some of the blood cells will deteriorate and some can be lost through cuts, wounds, nosebleeds, surgery, donations and also for women through their menstrual cycle.
 Although the body has the ability to replace this lost blood; white blood cells may take 2-5 days to be replaced and red cells can take up to 4 months to be replaced.

 There are about 6 large arteries in the body, of which the aorta is the largest with a diameter of just over one inch.
 Its the arteries that deliver the fresh oxygen rich blood to all the cells, tissues and organs of the body.
-As the arteries move away from the heart they branch off to smaller arteries more along the size of spaghetti and then to the smallest of the blood vessels called the capillaries which are smaller than the diameter of a human hair.
+As the arteries move away from the heart they branch off to smaller arteries more along the size of spaghetti and then to the smallest of the blood vessels called the capillaries which can be smaller than the diameter of a human hair.
 The oxygen depleted blood is returned to the heart through the veins; a system of blood vessels that completes the 96,000 Km circuit so the whole process can begin again.